MediaMath/lambda-cron/README.md

 * **Lambda task**: invoke AWS lambda function.
 * **HTTP task**: send HTTP requests (GET & POST).

-Tasks are defined in YAML files and are stored on a S3 bucket.
+Tasks are defined in YAML files and are stored in a S3 bucket.

 ## LambdaCron CLI